-The ELI Beamlines Facility is a leading laser research centre and part of ELI (Extreme Light Infrastructure) pan-European Research Infrastructure hosting the world’s most intense lasers.
+ELI Beamlines Facility is a leading laser research centre and part of The Extreme Light Infrastructure ERIC, pan-European research Infrastructure hosting the world’s most intense lasers.
 ELI provides unique tools of support for scientific excellence in Europe.
-ELI Beamlines developed and operates four leading edge high-power femtosecond laser systems reaching unprecedent intensities.
+ELI Beamlines has developed and operates four leading edge high-power femtosecond laser systems reaching unprecedent intensities.
 ELI Beamlines offers to its users unique femtosecond sources of X-rays and accelerated particles.
-These beamlines enable pioneering research not only in physics and material science, but also in life science, laboratory astrophysics, chemistry with strong application potential.
+These beamlines enable pioneering research not only in physics and material science but also in life science, laboratory astrophysics, chemistry with strong application potential.

 The main goal of ELI is to run the most modern laser equipment in the world.
 It carries out research and application projects involving the interaction of light with matter at an intensity that is about 10 times greater than currently achievable values.